Natural History Book Club

 Natural History Book Club offers guided discussions on a diverse array of environmental and natural history literature for scholarship, inspiration, and understanding, in a welcoming atmosphere.

-Free tea and snacks are served, and all are welcome to attend!
-You can see what we are currently reading at the Natural History Institute events calendar.
+All are welcome to attend!
+You can see what we are currently reading in our events calendar.

 Meeting dates & times

 Current meeting dates & times are the 3rd Friday of each month, starting at 8:30AM, and located in our library at 126 N. Marina St.

 - The Lost Art of Reading Nature’s Signs by Tristan Gooley (2014)

 - Bird Sense: What It’s Like to Be a Bird by Tim Birkhead (2012)